 Web analytics has made it pretty simpler to calculate the return on investment (ROI) of any online marketing activity of your website.
-Be it search engine optimization, search engine marketing or social media marketing,the web analytics statistics can help you to measure the return on your each marketing dollar.
+Be it search engine optimization, search engine marketing, or social media marketing, web analytics statistics can help you to measure the return on each marketing dollar.

-A session is started when the user lands on your website and its ended when the user leaves your website.
+A session is started when the user lands on your website and it ended when the user leaves your website.
 So, if the same user visits your website again, it is counted as a new session.

-When a user visits your landing page and quits your website without visiting other pages of the website, it is considered as a bounce.
-The overall percentage of visitors who bounce is known as bounce rate.
-Many SEO experts debate on an ideal bounce rate however I have experienced in my career as SEO consultant that any website which has more than 65% bounce rate should be considered as high bounce rate and that website must be checked for its content, loading speed or other elements which could be held responsible for higher bounce rate.
+When a user visits your landing page and quits your website without visiting other pages of the website, it is considered a bounce.
+The overall percentage of visitors who bounce is known as the bounce rate.
+Many SEO experts debate on an ideal bounce rate however I have experienced in my career as an SEO consultant that any website which has more than 65% bounce rate should be considered a high bounce rate and that website must be checked for its content, loading speed or other elements which could be held responsible for higher bounce rate.

 It is very common for every online marketer or SEO specialist to define a specific action on the website as a conversion.
-These actions could be in the form of a form submission,files download, phone call, or completing a purchase on the website.
+These actions could be in the form of form submission, file download, phone calls, or completing a purchase on the website.
 A web analytics program can show you the conversion rate and cost per conversion at your website by using some special scripts on the desired pages.
 These scripts can be obtained easily from the web analytics tool when you define a conversion event and value.

-A goal is pretty similar to conversion which you can define additionally with conversion rate.
-A goal complete could be in the form of files download, making a purchase or submitting a form.
-A goal could be helpful when you don’t want to define the cost of each event and when you just need to know the total number of events happened as goal achievement.
+A goal is pretty similar to conversion which you can define additionally with the conversion rate.
+A goal complete could be in the form of a file download, making a purchase, or submitting a form.
+A goal could be helpful when you don’t want to define the cost of each event and when you just need to know the total number of events that happened as a goal achievement.